parallelmicroscopy/24-well-RAP/README.md

 iii) The camera is positioned directly above the center of the parabolic reflector.

 The lenses and camera share a housing, so focus is achieved by moving the sample holder as the camera position is set by the focal length of the parabolic reflector.
-The current design includes a flexure stage and 50ml syringe which can be used to adjust the height of the sample holder (attach a second syringe to the first one to adjust the height of the sample), but this is not necessary: the sample holder can be replaced by a single plate holder (part 'a') in the diagram, and the height adjusted by hand.
+The current design includes an optional flexure stage and 50ml syringe which can be used to adjust the height of the sample holder (attach a second syringe to the first one to adjust the height of the sample), but this is not necessary.
+For a simpler, more stable, configuration: replace part 'g' by part 'a', which is sized to hold standard multiwell plates.
 You can use a leveling tool (e.g. https://www.thorlabs.com/thorproduct.cfm?partnumber=LVL03) to ensure the vertical plates are parallel to each other.

 <img width="1496" height="348" alt="image" src="https://github.com/user-attachments/assets/762a79ff-53e7-40bb-b597-1341abf5784e" />
 <br>